Secure Server / Certificates

 an example of a site that does have a security cert and therefore encrypts the data between you, the site and the server – meaning you can enter info more safely – the lock symbol shows this and can be clicked on for more info.

-A secure site does lend some legitimacy to the owner/publisher as there is a verification process involved in getting the certificate.
+A secure site does lend legitimacy to the owner/publisher as there is a verification process involved in getting the certificate.
 Also, Google is showing what is and what is not a secure site on their Chrome browser URL bar as of July 2018 – so the thing to consider is “will a user be turned-off if what I am showing is ‘not secure'”.

-This “not secure” shows on recent versions of Google Chrome and means the data is not encrypted when it communicates with the server – so you should not put sensitive info in (like credit cards etc.)
+This “not secure” shows on versions of Google Chrome and means the data is not encrypted when it communicates with the server – so you should not put sensitive info in (like credit cards etc.)